nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Music/♫ We would have laughed a lot together.md

 ---
+aliases: [We would have laughed a lot together]
 tags: type/🎵music/🎶poem
-aliases: null
----
+cssclass:
+Lyricist:
+Singer:
+Composer:
 ---

 You are that Wind Of May
 Warm, comfortable and I can breath you all day
 You are that beautiful moon of July